 Government Auditing Standards require independence for all audits.
-Although the auditor's report affirms our independence as the Treasury's auditors, there are circumstances that, in our professional judgment, may be reasonably thought to bear on our independence because of the Auditor-Controller's statutory obligation to maintain the accounts of departments, districts, or funds that are contained within the County Treasury.
+Although the auditor's report affirms our independence as the auditors of the Statement, there are circumstances that, in our professional judgment, may be reasonably thought to bear on our independence because of the Auditor-Controller's statutory obligation to maintain the accounts of departments, districts, or funds that are contained within the County Treasury.
 However, we believe that the following safeguards and division of responsibility exist.
 The Auditor-Controller is an elected official and, as such, is independent from the County's management structure.
 Also, the internal audit staff, having the responsibility to perform audits, resides in a stand-alone division of the Auditor-Controller's Office and has no other responsibility of the accounts and records being audited.
 Therefore, we have given significant consideration to these circumstances in reaching the conclusion that independence has not been impaired.

-Honorable Board of Supervisors Auditor's Communication with Those Charged with Governance Page 3 cc: Honorable Steven Hintz, Treasurer-Tax Collector
+Honorable Board of Supervisors Auditor's Communication with Those Charged with Governance Page 3